New Website: Maui114.net

 Here’s something else that’s brand new, to bring you to Hawaii:

 Honokeana Cove is a unique vacation spot that should be high on your list if you’re visiting Maui and don’t want to be trapped in a concrete hotel complex.
 Almost all the condo units are members of the rental association, and available discounts are clearly set forth.
-Members can’t advertise a lower rate, although they can grant a discount to friends who ask them (just a hint to Art’s friends and followers).
+Members can’t advertise a lower rate, although they can grant a discount to friends who ask them.
+(This is a hint to Art’s friends and followers.)

-If the Hawaiian Islands are calling you and you can travel on short notice, take advantage of this great opportunity!
+The Cove does offer discounts for longer stays and for last-minute bookings.
+If the Hawaiian Islands are calling you and you can travel on short notice, the last minute discount is worth considering.

 I suggest that you visit the Honokeana Cove Facebook page, and then sign up to Like or Follow that page.
-You’ll get to see wonderful new photographs of Maui, and you’ll also find out when discounts are posted.
+You’ll get to see wonderful new photographs of Maui, and you’ll also find out when the rental office posts new discounts.

 Here’s a new website to lure you to Maui; and a vacation discount to lessen the financial pain.
-Maybe there’s a Hawaiian vacation in your future!
+Maybe there’s a Maui vacation in your future!

 Image Credit: photo of Honokeana Cove by Art Chester